panzerdp/dmitripavlutin.com/content/posts/079-react-usecallback/index.md

 ---
 title: "Don't Overuse React.useCallback()"
-description: "React.useCallback() memoizes callback functions and prevents unnecessary re-rendering of child components."
+description: "React.useCallback() memoizes callback functions.
+In this post I will explain when to and when not to use React.useCallback()."
-published: "2020-05-02T12:30Z"
+published: "2020-05-04T08:40Z"
-modified: "2020-05-02T12:30Z"
+modified: "2020-05-04T08:40Z"
 thumbnail: "./images/cover-1.jpg"
 slug: dont-overuse-react-usecallback
 tags: ["react", "component", "memoization"]